eweissm/eweissm.github.io/_pages/cv.md

 meet design constraints, hit project deadlines and budgets ∙ Used trade studies and system engineering to make informed design decisions ∙ Developed accurate system models using COMSOL Multiphysics and empirical modeling ∙ Developed new technologies in a startup RND while also prioritizing the safety of the team and the end users

-* Research and Coding Lead (08/2021 - 05/2022)
-  * Vietnam Smart Agriculture
-  *  Lead the research and coding teams on the Vietnam Smart Agriculture community service project ∙ Team of engineering students designed an integrated app and hardware kit reducing water usage on farms in the Mekong Delta ∙ Helping to limit fertilizer run-off and freshwater depletion ∙ Responsible for regular deliverables (research and algorithms).

 * Service Mgr.
 (12/2021 – 01/2023); Kitchen Mgr.
 (08/2021- 12/2021); Crew (06/2018 – 08/2021)
   * Chipotle